top of page

 Atmosphere 5

 Fenway Park is loaded with features designed to entertain both the casual and the die-hard fan.
-Outside the ballpark are several statues of Red Sox greats Ted Williams, Carl Yastrzemski, and “The Teammates.”
-Retired number banners, World Series banners, and American League pennants line the exterior of the ballpark along Van Ness and Jersey Streets.
-Both Lansdowne Street and Jersey Street are mobbed with fans hours before the first pitch.
+Outside the ballpark are several statues of Red Sox greats Ted Williams, Carl Yastrzemski and “The Teammates.”
+Retired number banners, World Series banners and American League pennants line the exterior of the ballpark along Van Ness and Jersey Streets.
+Both Lansdowne Street and Jersey Street are mobbed with fans hours before first pitch.

-Jersey Street is closed off to traffic before games and is loaded with concession stands, live bands, and the Red Sox Team Store.
-The old ticket booths here have been transformed into exhibits featuring memorabilia from each of the Red Sox World Series championship teams.
+Jersey Street is closed off to traffic before games, and is loaded with concession stands, live bands and the Red Sox Team Store.
+The old ticket booths here have been transformed to exhibits featuring memorabilia from each of the Red Sox’ World Series championship teams.
 Also located here is the old bullpen buggy, a popular spot for photos.

-With families in mind, the team has created an exclusive entrance just for kids (Gate K, located in the center field).
-From the third through the seventh inning, Wally’s Clubhouse offers kid-friendly entertainment and activities.
-Virtual reality booths, speed pitch booths, and a life-size replica of David Ortiz made out of Legos are just a few of the attractions here.
+With families in mind, the team has created an exclusive entrance just for kids (Gate K, located in center field).
+From the third through seventh inning, Wally’s Clubhouse offers kid-friendly entertainment and activities.
+Virtual reality booths, speed pitch booths and a life-size replica of David Ortiz made out of Legos are just a few of the attractions here.

 Neighborhood 5

 There’s no doubt about it: the neighborhood around Fenway Park is changing.
-Fueled by the COVID-19 pandemic and skyrocketing rents in the area, Fenway institutions such as The Baseball Tavern, Boston Beer Works, and The Fenmore Grill are no more.
+Fenway institutions such as The Baseball Tavern, Boston Beer Works and The Fenmore Grill are no more, victims of “progress” and skyrocketing area rents.
 Heck, even the Hotel Buckminster right up the street from the ballpark is closed.
 But that does not mean the Fenway neighborhood is in decline.

-Longtime visitors to Fenway Park may bemoan the fact that the area has become more upscale and many of the legendary dive bars and holes in the wall have disappeared, but Fenway-area favorites such as the Cask ‘N Flagon, Game On!, The Bleacher Bar and Loretta’s Last Call still draw big crowds before and after Red Sox games.
+Longtime visitors to Fenway Park may bemoan the fact that the area has become more upscale and many of the legendary dive bars and holes in the wall have disappeared, but Fenway-area favorites such as the Cask ‘N Flagon, Sweet Cheeks Q, The Bleacher Bar and The Landsdowne Pub still draw big crowds before and after Red Sox games.
 You’ll find excellent dining choices around Fenway no matter which direction you travel.

-Boston’s small geographic footprint and expansive public transportation system mean that even if you do not stay right near the ballpark, it is still easy to get to.
-Visitors who would rather stay nearby will find Hotel Commonwealth, Residence Inn by Marriot, and The Verb excellent choices in the shadows of Fenway Park.
+Boston’s small geographic footprint and expansive public transportation system means that even if you do not stay right near the ballpark, it is still easy to get to.
+Visitors who would rather stay nearby will find Hotel Commonwealth, Residence Inn by Marriot and The Verb excellent choices in the shadows of Fenway Park.

 Visiting fans interested in seeing more than just a ballgame will find much to do in Boston.
 Explore the Freedom Trail, a walking trail through the city that links several historical locations.
 Tours of Boston Harbor are well worth a look, as is Faneuil Hall, a colonial meetinghouse that has been converted into a shopping and tourist destination.
 Museums, galleries, and tours of all kinds are located throughout the city, making Boston one of the top tourist destinations in the country.